telerik/blazor-docs/knowledge-base/common-null-value-parameter-format.md

 You may run across a similar error for other components as well.
 It occurs if a component is used in a localized application, but the `.resx` files are missing some keys for the corresponding component.

-The app needs to either implement localization for the Telerik components correctly or not implement a service for that at all.
-So, it is essential that the resx files used for the Telerik components in the localized application are always up-to-date containing all the necessary keys.
+The app either needs to implement localization for the Telerik components correctly, or not implement a localization service at all.
+Partial localization is not possible.
+So, it is essential that the `.resx` files for the Telerik components are always up-to-date and contain all the necessary keys.

 ## Solution